 Product and marketing departments make iterative improvements with the help of a slew of data.
-Although great data cannot guarantee good decision-making, it’s better than flying blind—the average state of most support departments, and the exact state of every Gmail inbox.
+Although great data cannot guarantee good decision-making, it’s better than the average state of most support departments, and the exact state of every Gmail inbox.

 Why rely on “It feels like we spend a lot of time on this issue…” when tags and reporting can easily eliminate the guesswork?
-This is actually an important, overlooked issue in support: too much focus is given to the frequency of issues over the average handle time for each.
+This is an important but overlooked issue in support: Too much focus is given to the frequency of issues over the average handle time for each.

-Rather, that is your world before support metrics.
+Rather, that’s what your world looks like before support metrics.
 Your world after is clicking the “Time Tracking” tag and having immediate access to data that tells you how many emails you receive about the feature, as well as how long it takes your team to handle the conversations.